 In 2007, AC Milan prized the Milan Junior Camp of Cortina as the Best Milan Junior Camp in the world and the Site with the most campers in one week around the world.

-At each camp, the AC Milan supervisors will choose one or two 9-10 year old boys (2004 – 2005) and one 13-14 year old boy (2000 – 2001) during each session.
+At each camp, the AC Milan supervisors will choose one or two 9-10 year old boys (2013 – 2014) and one 13-14 year old boy (2009 – 2010) during each session.
 They will be able to take part in the Milan Junior Camp Day which is a two day meeting of the best players from all Milan Junior Camps worldwide.
-The Milan Junior Camp Day will presumably take place in the fall of 2014 at the Vismara – Milan Sport Center.
+The Milan Junior Camp Day will presumably take place in the fall 2023 or spring 2024 at the Vismara – Milan Sport Center.
 Vismara is the sport center where all AC Milan Youth Team sides train (the First Team and the Primavera (U19) Team train at Milanello instead).

 NB.
-The date for the MJC DAY will be announced as soon as it is known but NOT before the end of August 2014.
+The date for the MJC DAY will be announced as soon as it is known but NOT before autumn 2023.